gctools-outilsgc/aurora-website/src/docs/en/component/buttons.md

 ### Accessibility Considerations

-Using color to add meaning only provides a visual indication, which will not be conveyed to users of assistive technologies – such as screen readers.
-Ensure that information denoted by the color is either obvious from the content itself (e.g. the visible text), or is included through alternative means, such as additional text hidden with the `.sr-only` class.
+Using colour to add meaning only provides a visual indication, which will not be conveyed to users of assistive technologies such as screen readers.
+Ensure that information denoted by the colour is either obvious from the content itself (e.g. the visible text), or is included through alternative means, such as additional text hidden with the `.sr-only` class.

 ## Sizes
 Buttons can easily be customized to be larger or smaller.
 Add `.btn-lg` or `.btn-sm` for additional sizes.